Diversity, Equity and Inclusion in the Latin Classroom: a toolkit for teachers from Cambridge University Press

 “Excellent presentation!
 Thank you for sharing the many Hannibal resources which can be used in the classroom.”

-Thank you to all our educators who have contributed content to the series over 2020, 2021 and 2022.
+Thank you to all of our educators who have worked with us to contribute valuable materials to the toolkit.

 Jenn Jarnagin teaches US Latin at Greenhill in Addison, TX.
 She is passionate about making Latin fun and inclusive, and believes that every student deserves to see themselves reflected in her classes.
 Jenn utilizes research-based practices that help all students find success.
 In addition to her work in the classroom, Jenn also serves on the Finance Committee of ACL.
 She was named the 2012 Texas Foreign Language Association Latin Teacher of the Year, and she holds a B.A. from the Louisiana Scholars' College at Northwestern State University, and an M.A. from Indiana University.
 Connect with Jenn at magistraj.blogspot.com